How to bet on the NFL: Point spreads, totals, parlays and more

 +130$100$130

-Unless you’re backing an underdog to win straight up, which would be a low-probability outcome, there's bigger payout potential by betting the point spread.
-We will take you how to bet on NFL points spreads and provide examples of what you will see offered by sportsbooks.
+Unless you’re backing an underdog to win straight up — a low-probability outcome — there's bigger payout potential by betting the spread.

 Note: You will also see the moneyline referred to as ML for short.